 If you can’t get the wire back to a comfortable position, cover it with relief wax to have a buffer between your braces and the area of your mouth that’s irritated.
 In an extremely bothersome situation, and as a last resort, clip the wire.

 Reduce the possibility of swallowing the snipped piece by putting a folded tissue or piece of gauze around the area.
 Use sharp clippers and snip off the wire.
 Use relief wax if the area is still irritated.
-Make a follow-up appointment with The Ortho Group of Chester County to make sure the braces are still secure and to get a different wire if necessary.
+Make a follow-up appointment with The Orthodontic Group of Chester County to make sure the braces are still secure and to get a different wire if necessary.